drinkbird/drinkbird.github.io/_posts/blog/2025-07-07-conways-law.md

 If you have faced similar challenges such as distributed ownership, fragmented systems or team-level misalignment, I'd be interested to hear how you've approached them.

-In the next article, I'll focus on another foundational topic of Organizational Behavior, *psychological safety*.
+In the next article, I'll focus on another foundational topic of Organizational Behavior, [*psychological safety*]({{ site.baseurl }}/psychological-safety/).
 It plays a central role in how teams collaborate under pressure, make decisions and take ownership of outcomes that shape your architecture.

-Best,
-Tasos
+Take care, Tasos.